My name is Gordon Baker and my shootin friends call me by my SAS handle, Will Hangfire.

-I purchased a Thompson Center .45 Cal.
-Hawkin flintlock Rife which I discovered was quite accurate and reliable once you got use to holding it still for 15 minutes for it to go off.
-While at a local range I met some fella who had a Kentucky muzzloading rifle he was shooting.
-He was an amazing shot and I really admired his rifle.
-He told me about an organization he belonged to that everybody used muzzleloaders and would get together at different places for an old fashioned rendezvous.
+While at a local range I met some fella who had a Kentucky muzzle-loading rifle he was shooting.
+He was an amazing shot and I really admired his rifle that he had built.
+He told me about an organization he belonged to that everybody used muzzle loaders and would get together at different places for an old fashioned rendezvous.
 That sounded really interesting to me because I grew up watching Davy Crockett and Daniel Boone.

 After I learned that he built the rifle himself I decided I would give it a try.
-I bought a nice looking piece of tiger stripe curly maple; a .46 cal. diamond lapped Douglas barrel, a lock and some various hardware.
+I bought a nice looking piece of tiger stripe curly maple; a .45 cal. diamond lapped Douglas barrel, a lock and other hardware.

-Actually, it turned out pretty darn good!
-The whole rifle turned out quite well considering it was my first attempt at building any kind of rifle.
+Actually, it turned out pretty darn good considering it was my first attempt at building any kind of rifle.
 I couldn’t wait to try it out.

-Using the recommended powder charge I fired a round from about 25 yards putting a .450 hole about 2 inches high and center.
+Using the recommended powder charge of 3f black powder I fired a round from about 25 yards putting a .450 dia. hole about 2 inches high and center.
 Several more shots created a respectable group considering I was learning how to shoot this new firearm.
 Wow, was I ever pleased!

 After finally convincing my wife it would be fun we attended a Rendezvous where I expected to impress some people with my marksmanship and new creation.
 Everyone there was dressed in period clothing while I was wearing a tee shirt and blue jeans so I immediately felt out of place.
 We were warmly welcomed and made some new friends rather quickly.
 Some of the families there had authentic-looking tepees set up where they camped and we were invited for dinner where it was cooked on an open fire inside the tepee.

 That was incredibly amazing to watch – the powder flash and the muzzle blast lit up the range and believe it or not there were guys there who would hit 3 or four candles out of 6 shots.
-I don’t recall if I ever did extinguish a candle – I probably didn’t even come close.
+I don’t recall if I ever actually did extinguish a candle – maybe a couple.

 After I already signed up for the competition the rest of the rules were explained to me.
-The range master explained that the shooter must shoot from the offhand position while standing up in a canoe while it is being rowed by someone else in a parallel course to the target.
-Turns out the actual target was a paper hole reinforcer stuck on the silhouette to represent the eye and the closed shot to the eye was the winner.
+The range master explained that the shooter must shoot from the offhand position while standing up in a canoe while it is being rowed by someone else in a parallel course with the target.
+Turns out the actual target was a paper hole reinforcer stuck on the silhouette to represent the eye of the duck and the closest shot to the eye was the winner.
 Yea, right!

 I opted to go last.
-The first two shooters placed shots in the head area within half an inch from the eye and the next 4 or 5 hit the silhouette which in itself is pretty good shooting from a distance of about 25 feet while moving…2x.
+The first two shooters placed shots in the head area within an inch from the eye and the next 4 or 5 hit the silhouette which in itself is pretty good shooting from a distance of about 25 feet…while moving.

-I had never even been in a canoe let alone fire a flintlock rifle from one standing up but I was willing to give it a shot.
-At least if I missed no one would think too lowly of me under the circumstances.
-While observing the other shooters it occurred to me that the best time to make my shot would be between paddle strokes.
+I had never even been in a canoe before let alone fired a flintlock rifle while standing up in one but I was willing to give it a shot.
+At least if I missed no one would think too lowly of me given the circumstances.
+While observing the other shooters it occurred to me that the best time to squeeze off my shot would be between the paddle strokes of the rower.

 When it came my turn I climbed in to the canoe being careful not to fall overboard with my rifle.
 When the range master asked “is shooter ready” I reluctantly mumbled “yes” and the rower began rowing and the target puller began pulling.

-That competition gave me a little credibility among the shooters and gave me enough confidence and encouragement to practice and attend more Rendezvous.
-With some experience and much-appreciated mentoring I gained some measure of respect as a shooter.
-Of all the different types of shooting I have done and all the different shooters I have witnessed those people I encountered at those Rendezvous are among the best shooters I have ever witnessed.
+Of all the different types of shooting I have been involved with and all the different shooters I have encountered, those people at those Rendezvous’ are among the best shooters I have ever witnessed.

 A Duck Too Far

-My wife and I moved to PA not far from where my dad grew up and I took a job as a tool and die maker at the manufacturing plant near town.
+My wife and I moved to PA not far from where my dad grew up and I took a job as a tool & die maker at a manufacturing plant near town.

 One of my coworkers brought in a Remington 788 chambered in 22-250 along with some reloading equipment and wanted to sell it.
-In those days and in that area of the country it was as common to see someone bring a rifle in to a place of work as it is today to see someone bring a smartphone in.
+In those days and in that area of the country it was as common to see someone bring a rifle in to a place of work as it is today to see someone bring in a smartphone.
 Nobody cared or thought a thing about it.
 Many companies, including the one I was working at, gave you the day off the first day of deer hunting season.

-I had never owned a centerfire rifle before and I didn’t know much about the 22-250.
+I had never owned a centerfire rifle before and I didn’t know much about the 22-250 cartridge.
 I really wanted a good rifle for shooting wood chucks (aka ground hogs) and the 22-250 seemed to fit the bill.
-This rifle had a nice 10x fixed power Weaver scope mounted on it and the price was manageable so I went ahead and bought it.
+This rifle had a nice 10x fixed power Weaver scope mounted on it and the price was manageable so I went ahead and bought it and the reloading equipment.

 When I took it out to shoot off a bench rest I was pleasantly surprised to be able to print a moa group or better at 100 yards with factory ammo.
-The ammunition was a bit expensive for my intentions so I studied up on reloading and began experimenting with reloads until I had developed a load that would print almost ½ moa.
-I understood how accurate that was but I didn’t quite appreciate the fact I was archiving that kind of accuracy from a factory production rifle.
+The ammunition was very expensive for my budget so I studied up on reloading and began experimenting with reloads until I had developed a load that would print almost ½ moa.
+I understood how accurate that was but I didn’t quite appreciate the fact I was archiving that kind of accuracy from a budget production hunting rifle.

 In a short time wood chucks almost became extinct around those parts.
 I would drive around the back roads in my old Volkswagen Van watching for chucks and when I spotted one I would stop and shoot from the berm or sometimes from inside the van.
 The longest shot I recall was about 300 yards shooting up a 15 degree hill.

-That Remington 788 had such a fast lock time which helps with accuracy especially for someone use to a flintlock.
+That Remington 788 had such a fast lock time, especially for someone who is use to a flintlock.

-One day a farmer invited Herman and me to come up to his place and shoot some wood chucks that were giving him problems.
-Herman carried along his .257 Roberts he had built from an old Mauser action and I took along my trusty 788.
-When we arrived at the farm we went up in the front yard where there was a swing set.
-There was a huge field to the rear of the farm house that ran flat for about 150 yards and then began increasing in grade for about another 400 yards or so.
+One day a farmer invited Herman and me to come up to shoot some wood chucks that were causing him problems.
+Herman carried along his custom .257 Roberts he had built from an old Mauser action and I took along my trusty Rem.
+788. When we arrived at the farm we went up in the front yard where there was a swing set.
+There was a huge field to the rear of the farm house that ran flat for about 150 yards and then began increasing in grade for about another 500 yards or so.

-I had been shooting a handload that clocked just under 4000fps on Hermans homemade chronograph and when those tiny 55 grain Sphere HPBT projectiles would strike a blade of grass they would just explode, never reaching the target.
+I had been shooting a hand load that clocked just under 4000 fps according to Hermans homemade chronograph.
+When those tiny 55 grain Sphere HPBT projectiles would strike a blade of grass they would just explode, never reaching the target.

 About that time a big old crow landed in the top of a huge maple tree along the side of the pasture about 320 yards out.
-I dropped in another round and took my rest of the swing set.
+I dropped in another round and took my rest off the swing set.
 The crow exploded in a clump of feathers dropping to the ground as the farmer’s jaw dropped.
-That was one of my best long distance rifle shots I have ever made.
+That was one of my best long distance rifle shots I have ever made with a hunting rifle.
 It sure made a believer of the farmer.

 Herman knocked off two or three chucks with his .257 Roberts before we called it a day.